MikePfunk28/agentic-search/README.md

 ## ✨ Features

 ### AI Capabilities
-- 🤖 Powered by Claude 3.5 Sonnet
+- 🤖 Powered by Anthropic Haiku, Opus, Sonnet, 4.5, 4.1, 4.5, and Ollama, LMStudio, or gguf, any local model they have.
+As I am testing it with a local model, and a anthropic or openai model.

 - 📝 Rich markdown formatting with syntax highlighting
 - 🎯 Customizable system prompts for tailored AI behavior
 - 🔄 Real-time message updates and streaming responses (coming soon)